School trips to Ypres and The Somme - WW1 Battlefields

 In order to save you preparation time and ensure you and your pupils get the most from your tour, NST have worked with educationalists to provide downloadable resources to use before, during and after your tour.

-There could be no better time to take your pupils on a learning journey of a lifetime to visit the battlefields than during these centenary years.
+Take your pupils on a learning journey of a lifetime to visit the battlefields.
 Our established programme, covering Ypres Salient and the Somme, enables your pupils to learn from a wealth of important historical sites and excursions and will help them understand the impact and the lessons left behind.

 Available from any location in the UK, our executive coaches are fitted with seatbelts, toilet facilities, air conditioning, DVD and reclining seats.